oracle/fastr/documentation/dev/testing.md

 ##### Package Blacklist

-There are many packages that cannot be installed due to either missing functionality or fundamental limitations in FastR and this set is seeded from a a DCF file, `initial.package.blacklist`, in the `com.oracle.truffle.r.test.cran` project. `install_cran_packages` operates in two modes, either creating a complete blacklist from an initial blacklist or reading a previously created blacklist file.
+There are many packages that cannot be installed due to either missing functionality or fundamental limitations in FastR and this set is seeded from a a DCF file, `initial.package.blacklist`, in the `com.oracle.truffle.r.test.packages` project. `install.packages` operates in two modes, either creating a complete blacklist from an initial blacklist or reading a previously created blacklist file.
 In the latter case, if the blacklist file does not exist, it will be created.
 The complete blacklist file can specified in three ways:

-1. using the command line argument `--blacklist-file`
+1. using the command line argument `--blacklist-file`; if omitted defaults to the file `package.blacklist`
-2. from the environment variable `PACKAGE_BLACKLIST`
-3. the file `package.blacklist`

-The alternatives are tried in order.
-So, usually, this is all automatic.

 ##### CRAN Mirror
-Packages are downloaded and installed from a CRAN mirror.
+Packages are downloaded and installed from the repos given by the `repos` argument, a comma-separated list, that defaults to `CRAN`.
+CRAN packages are downloaded from a CRAN mirror.
 When the standard `utils::install_packages` function is run interactively, the user is prompted for a mirror.
-To avoid such interaction, `install_cran_packages` has a number of ways of specifying a mirror, including the use of a "local mirror" in the file system.
+To avoid such interaction, `install.packages` has two ways for specifying a mirror.
 The default CRAN mirror is `http://cran.cnr.berkeley.edu/` but this can be changed either with the command line argument `--cran-mirror` or the environment variable `CRAN_MIRROR`.
-When running locally a file system copy of a CRAN mirror containing just the `src/contrib` directory can be used by either setting the command line argument `--contrib-url` or the `LOCAL_CRAN_REPO` environment variable to a file: URL, e.g. `file:///users/mjj/cran/LOCAL_REPO/src/contrib`.
+The `FASTR` repo is internal to the source base and contains FastR-specific test packages.
+The BioConductor repo can be added by setting `--repos BIOC`.
+It also implies `CRAN`.

 ##### Installation Directory
 The directory in which to install the package can be specified either by setting the `R_LIBS_USER` environment variable or with the `--lib` command line argument.
-The former is recommended and indeed required for running tests after installation.
+The former is recommended and indeed required for running tests after installation (the testing system does not honor the `--lib` argument).

 ##### Specifying packages to Install
 If the `--pkg-filelist` argument is provided then the associated file should contain a list of packages to install, one per line.
 Otherwise if a package pattern argument is given, then all packages matching the (R) regular expression are candidates for installation, otherwise all available packages are candidates, computed by invoking the `available.packages()` function.
 The candidate set can be adjusted with additional options.
-The `--use-installed.pkgs` option will cause `install_cran_packages` to analyze the package installation directory for existing successfully installed packages and remove those from the candidate set.
+The `--use-installed.pkgs` option will cause `install.packages` to analyze the package installation directory for existing successfully installed packages and remove those from the candidate set.
 Some convenience options implicitly set `--pkg-filelist`, namely:

-    --ok-only: sets it to the file `com.oracle.truffle.r.test.cran.ok.packages`.
+    --ok-only: sets it to the file `com.oracle.truffle.r.test.packages.ok.packages`.
 This file is a list of packages that are known to install.

 N.B.
 The is file is updated only occasionally.
 Regressions, bug fixes, can render it inaccurate.